procloudev/Pro.APIConsume/README.md

 This is an open-source repo.
 If you would like to add something or correct a mistake, please open a PR.

 # Pro.APIConsume 🚀
-A web API  that fetches and display data from [Helsinki Region Transport HSL Open Data](https://www.hsl.fi/en/hsl/open-data) - Park &amp; Ride Information System API.
+A web API  that fetches and display data from [Helsinki Region Transport HSL Open Data](https://www.hsl.fi/en/hsl/open-data) - Park &amp; Ride Information System REST APIs.

 ## Table of contents
 Welcome to my new single-page application, built with: